-To study which are the most general causal structures which are compatible with local quantum mechanics, Oreshkov et al. introduced the notion of a process: a resource shared between some parties that allows for quantum communication between them without a predetermined causal order.
+To study which are the most general causal structures which are compatible with local quantum mechanics, Oreshkov $et$ $al.$ introduced the notion of a process: a resource shared between some parties that allows for quantum communication between them without a predetermined causal order.
 These processes can be used to perform several tasks that are impossible in standard quantum mechanics: they allow for the violation of causal inequalities, and provide an advantage for computational and communication complexity.
 Nonetheless, no process that can be used to violate a causal inequality is known to be physically implementable.
 There is therefore considerable interest in determining which processes are physical and which are just mathematical artefacts of the framework.
-Here we make the first step in this direction, by proposing a purification postulate: processes are physical only if they are purifiable.
+Here we make key progress in this direction by proposing a purification postulate: processes are physical only if they are purifiable.
 We derive necessary conditions for a process to be purifiable, and show that several known processes do not satisfy them.

 Ä. Baumelerand S. Wolf ``Perfect signaling among three parties violating predefined causal order'' Information Theory (ISIT), 2014 IEEE International Symposium on 526–530 (2014).